connecting

 NEWSLETTER: Back to School Edition

-The September 2025 edition of Starling’s Call newsletter, the Starling’s Call, is out, covering the UN80 initiative which will be the talk of the town during UNGA high level week, our views on the Plastics Treaty, the ICJ advisory opinion, what we’re reading, key dates coming up, and more.
+September 2025 | The Back to School edition of Starling’s Call newsletter is out, covering the UN80 initiative which will be the talk of the town during UNGA high level week, our views on the Plastics Treaty, the ICJ advisory opinion, what we’re reading, key dates coming up, and more.

 Subscribe to have it delivered to your inbox. -